-Build a UTM Link Tracking Strategy in 6 Easy Steps
+How to Build a UTM Link Tracking Strategy in 6 Steps

-Today, having a solid UTM link tracking strategy is a must.
-With more than half of marketers struggling to measure the ROI of digital advertising due to bad data and manual processes, a well-built framework for tracking links and clicks is the most reliable way to deliver actionable insights and improve campaign performance.
+In today’s omnichannel world, a solid UTM link tracking strategy isn’t optional — it’s essential.
+With over half of marketers struggling to measure digital ROI due to fragmented data and manual tracking, a reliable link tagging framework is the key to consistent insights and smarter decisions.

 Why Do You Need a UTM Link Tracking Strategy

-Links are everywhere.
-We click a link to send an email, click a link to attend a meeting or give a like, click a link to buy products or set up a doctor’s appointment, and so much more.
+Website links are everywhere.
+We click a link to send an email, buy products or set up a doctor’s appointment – and so much more.
 With five billion Internet users and counting, that’s a lot of links and clicks.

 And the website analytics market that helps businesses measure the return on their links is growing every year, expected to reach $18 Billion by 2027.